 Negotiable Instruments.
 Second semester; lectures three hours; three credits.
-Mr. Woodbridge.
+MR. WOODBRIDGE.

-The concept of negotiability and the requirements therefor, transfer, the holder in due course, equities and defenses, liability of parties, discharge.
+The concept of negotiability and the requirements therefor, transfer, the holder in due course, equities and defenses, liability of parties, discharge, together with a brief survey of suretyship.

 Trusts and Estates.
 First semester; lectures four hours; four credits.
-Mr. Cormack.
+Mr. CORMACK.